helm/helm/docs/charts.md

 Git SHAs for versioning at all.

-The `version` field inside of the `Chart.yaml` is used by many of the Helm tools, including the CLI and the Tiller server.
+The `version` field inside of the `Chart.yaml` is used by many of the Helm tools, including the CLI.
 When generating a package, the `helm package` command will use the version that it finds in the `Chart.yaml` as a token in the package name.
 The system assumes that the version number in the chart package name matches the version number in